AutoRubric: Rubric-Based Generative Rewards for Faithful Multimodal Reasoning: Additional Training Results

 To further assess the robustness of our training framework, we additionally train the model on a dataset distinct from the main training corpus.
 This experiment aims to evaluate whether the proposed method remains effective when applied to tasks with different data distributions and reasoning characteristics.
 Specifically, we adopt the Geometry3K dataset~\cite{Inter-GPS}, a multimodal reasoning benchmark that requires models to solve geometry-related problems.
 The dataset comprises approximately 2.1K training samples, and we trained the model for 20 epochs, resulting in a total of 90 optimization steps.

-Table~\ref{tab:geo3k_results} presents the comparison between AutoRubric-R1V and the vanilla GRPO baseline on several mathematical and general reasoning benchmarks.
-As shown in the table, AutoRubric-R1V consistently outperforms vanilla GRPO, achieving a notably higher average performance (+1.36 points).
-The improvement is not only pronounced on MathVerse, whose domain closely aligns with the training data (both focusing on mathematical and geometric reasoning).
-Moreover, AutoRubric-R1V also yields clear gains on MMMU and MMMU-Pro, which are designed for general reasoning beyond pure geometry.
-This demonstrates that the method not only adapts well to domain-specific tasks but also enhances reasoning ability in broader contexts.
+Table~\ref{tab:geo3k_results} presents the comparison between AutoRubric and the vanilla RLVR baseline on several mathematical and general reasoning benchmarks.
+As shown in the table, AutoRubric consistently outperforms , achieving a notably higher average performance (+1.36 points).
+Notably, AutoRubric yields clear gains on MMMU and MMMU-Pro, which are designed for general reasoning beyond pure geometry.
+This demonstrates that the method enhances reasoning ability in broader contexts.